Explaining complicated subject matter simply since 1986

-Businesses threw away billions of dollars last year because they used a clock to measure the size and weight of a chair.
+That was one of the first lessons I learned when I was a mechanic when I was a kid and it seems few in white collar jobs know this to be of critical importance.
+Businesses throw away billions of dollars every year because they use a clock to measure the size and weight of a chair.
 Tradespeople have known for centuries how important it is to use the right tool for the right job.
 Too bad the people who spend billions on focus groups don’t know that simple truth.

 Nowhere is it more evident than when people are asked to come to a strange place so a stranger can ask them to reveal their innermost feelings to a roomful of strangers – for money.
 The entire research industry knows what people say and do are seldom the same thing.
 This is why userfocus.co.uk asks “So why does your company expect focus group participants to:

 In groups, people tend to say what they think will be viewed favorably by others.
 This includes under-reporting “bad” things and over-reporting “good” things.
 Here’s one of my favorite illustrations of how focus group conclusions can be so out of whack with the scientific evidence.

 Some tricksters like to invite only people with healthy eating habits.
 This naturally pre-ordains the outcome by stacking the deck.
 You’d be surprised how often this happens among bottom-feeders.

 Some focus group participants need time to reflect, but moderators move on to the next question before some group members have anything to say.
 Groupthink is a part of every focus group.
 Less outgoing participants tend to agree with outspoken and assertive alpha participants.
 Recruitment is often hit or miss.
 Less-scrupulous vendors cut corners here, and too many of the people in your group are the wrong people to be asking about your products and services.